swv293/swv293.github.io/_posts/2018-10-01-how-to-mine-a-crowd.md

 ![NYC crowds](/images/pexels-photo-1112107.jpeg)
 Photo by Jamie McInall from Pexels

-Week one of the Metis Data Science saw us wade neck deep into analyzing data - in its full glory, and I kid you not - it was messy!
+Week one of the [Metis Data Science Bootcamp](https://www.thisismetis.com/data-science-bootcamps) saw us wade neck deep into analyzing data - in its full glory, and I kid you not - it was messy!
 But the final outcome was something, which as a rank newcomer - I was proud of!

 This project was designed such that we would face the rigors of understanding the data, clean it and analyze it to come up with recommendations for a fictional client.
 Women Yes Women Tech (WYWT) International wanted us to analyze the [MTA Turnstile data](http://web.mta.info/developers/turnstile.html) to suggest where to place their street team of volunteers to maximize sign-ups for their cause and increase attendance in their summer gala.